myarotskaya/architecture-center/docs/data/technology-choices/pipeline-orchestration-data-movement.md

 ms:date: 01/17/2018
 ---

-# Technology choices: Data pipeline orchestration, control flow, and data movement
+# Technology choices: Data pipeline orchestration

-## What are your options for pipeline orchestration, control flow, and data movement?
+## What are your options for data pipeline orchestration, control flow, and data movement?

 In Azure, the following services and tools will meet the core requirements for pipeline orchestration, control flow, and data movement:

 - [Azure Data Factory](/azure/data-factory/)